LaraSQP/Snippeter/README.md

 ![toolbar](https://user-images.githubusercontent.com/12540983/69513785-57bc0780-0f8c-11ea-8eb6-46229e087459.png)

 If code has been selected in the editor when **Snippeter** is run, the window below pops up.
 There, it is possible to modify the code and add a description, shortcut, and title.
-The last two in red are required (as is the code).
+The last two in red are required (as is some code).

 **Snippeter** uses the **Avalon editor** so it has some of its nice features available, such as syntax-highliting.